briandelmsft/SentinelAutomationModules/Modules/ScoringModule/readme.md

 ### KQL Module Scoring

 When scoring the KQL Module if ScorePerItem=True then the returned score will be 5 * ItemCount * ScoreMultiplier.
-If ScorePerItem=False the returned score will be 5 * ScoreMultiplier regardless of the number of results returned
+If ScorePerItem=False the returned score will be 5 * ScoreMultiplier if 1 or more results are returned

+### Threat Intelligence Module Scoring

+When scoring the Threat Intelligence Module if ScorePerItem=True then the returned score will be 10 * MatchedTIItemCount * ScoreMultiplier.
+If ScorePerItem=False the returned score will be 10 * ScoreMultiplier if 1 or more matching pieces of TI is found

+### Watchlist Module Scoring

+When scoring the Watchlist Module if ScorePerItem=True then the returned score will be 10 * WatchlistMatchCount * ScoreMultiplier.
+If ScorePerItem=False the returned score will be 10 * ScoreMultiplier if 1 or more watchlist match is found

 ## Trigger Parameters